chrisseaton/rhizome/doc/ir.md

 with the `-server` flag) in the HotSpot JVM uses a graphical intermediate representation, as does the Graal JVM compiler.

-It is the C2 compiler's IR on which RubyJIT's is based in terms of structure, but not implementation details.
+It is the C2 compiler's IR on which Rhizome's is based in terms of structure, but not implementation details.
 C2's IR is described in papers [1](sea) and [2](c2) by the original designer, Cliff Click, and others.

 [sea]: http://grothoff.org/christian/teaching/2007/3353/papers/click95simple.pdf
 [c2]: https://www.usenix.org/legacy/events/jvm01/full_papers/paleczny/paleczny.pdf

-Graphical IR's like RubyJIT's are a form of 'program dependence graph'.
+Graphical IR's like Rhizome's are a form of 'program dependence graph'.
 I'm not sure of the history but I think originally the graphical part was done simply within basic blocks and nodes did not usually flow between basics.
 I believe that the [`libFirm`](firm) library for writing compilers is a graphical IR but